Umair86450/PyTorch_Projects/Project_3/README.md

 ## Dataset
 The dataset used in this project includes the following features:

-- **Total Bill Amount:** The total amount of the bill, including tax and excluding tip.
+- **Total Bill Amount:** The total amount of the bill, including tax and excluding tips.
 - **Tips:** The amount of tip received by the server.

 ## Project Structure